petyosi/react-virtuoso/site/docs/endless-scrolling.md

 title: Endless Scrolling
 sidebar_label: Endless Scrolling
 slug: /endless-scrolling/
+description: The React Virtuoso component makes it trivial to implement infinite scrolling lists in both directions with variably sized items.
 ---

 The `endReached` callback property can be used to automatically load more items when the user scrolls to the bottom of the list, creating endless scrolling.